SMSpp-Project/smspp-project/doxygen/mainpage.md

 ## Getting started

 - The [SMS++ Project repository](https://gitlab.com/smspp/smspp-project)
-  contains all the information on how to get and build SMS++.
+  contains all the information on how to build and install the SMS++ Project.

 - The [SMS++ Project Wiki](https://gitlab.com/smspp/smspp-project/-/wikis/home)
-  contains a more detailed description of SMS++ core concepts and features, as well as troubleshooting information and additional guides for developers and maintainers.
+  contains troubleshooting information and additional guides for developers and maintainers.

 ## A general description of SMS++